cr0stata/cr0stata.github.io/_pages/projects.md

   A list of my public projects
 ---
 # [Cavitation-Induced Flow Instabilities Identification](/blog/post-future-date)
 The main work I'm focusing on.
-Using bayesian identifcations and MLE in cavitating inducers for rocket engines.
+Using bayesian identifcations and MLE in cavitating inducers for rocket engines. asd

 # [Stochastic Finite-Time Lyapunov Exponentss]()
 The second main task.
 Using the chaos theory to perform uncertainty propagation in dynamical systems.